Threema Review: A Secure Messenger With Limited Features

 When you first launch the app, you’ll be required to create a Threema ID which is independent of any of your private data.
 This also generates a unique asymmetric key pair (a private and a public key) used to encrypt and decrypt all of your messages.

 Your private key will be stored on your phone the whole time and even Threema won’t have access to it.
-A copy of your public key, however, is stored on Threema servers—this is required so that the people communicating with you can use this key to encrypt messages they send to you.
+A copy of your public key, however, is stored on Threema servers.
+This is required so that the people communicating with you can use this key to encrypt messages they send to you.

 Threema doesn’t try to revolutionize the way that an instant messenger looks and feels—which is a good thing.
 There’s no point in trying to reinvent a system we’ve been using for years and are familiar with.

 Once you launch the app, you’ll see that your main screen is comprised of your active conversations.
-Like on Whatsapp (and many other messengers), you can start a conversation at any time by tapping on the “Compose” icon in the bottom right corner.
+Like on Whatsapp (and many other messengers), you can start a conversation at any time by tapping on the “Start chat” icon in the bottom right corner.
 Threema won’t sync your contacts by default so you’ll need to turn this option on if you want to communicate with the people in your contacts that have the app installed.

 To message someone, you’ll need to know their Threema ID or you can scan their number in person.